The Zanzibar Coffee House is set in the heart of Stone Town.

 Power supply: Mains Electricity

-Communications: There are no phones or internet access at the Zanzibar Coffee House Hotel, however there are plenty of internet cafés and telephone shops nearby.
+Communications: There is wireless internet at the Zanzibar Coffee House Hotel and plenty of internet cafés and telephone shops nearby.
 The staff will happily direct you, or even show you to a nearby place where you can email and make international calls.

 TV & radio: There is no TV or Radio at the Zanzibar Coffee House